paran01c/Algorithm-Study/I/Karatsuba-Multiplication/README.md

 - symbols can be
   - '+' for adition
   - '*' for classic mulitplication
-  - 'K' for Karatsuba multiplication
+  - 'k' for Karatsuba multiplication (it is case sensitive)

-*Karatsuba method is not yet implemented it will return 0*
+*Karatsuba method implemented*
+*not at max eficiency need to implement array division*